Apply for Trees

 Who Is Eligible

-Denver Digs Trees is open to anyone regardless of income or address, so long as the tree or trees will be planted within the City and County of Denver.
+Denver Digs Trees is open to anyone regardless of income or address, as long as the tree or trees will be planted within the City and County of Denver.
 If you are applying to plant at a space you do not own, we may ask for additional information such as permission from the owner and/or a stewardship (care) plan.

 What Does It Cost